 Parker reported from Washington.

-Republicans: Former president Donald Trump, Nikki Haley and Vivek Ramaswamy have announced they are running for president in 2024.
+Republicans: Top contenders for the GOP 2024 nomination include former president Donald Trump, who announced in November, and Florida Gov. Ron DeSantis.
 Here is The Post’s ranking of the top 10 Republican presidential candidates for 2024.

-Democrats: President Biden has yet to officially announce he is running but has said he intends to stand for office again in 2024.
-Activist and author Marianne Williamson, a long-shot candidate, has said she will seek the Democratic nomination.
+Democrats: President Biden has officially announced he is running for reelection in 2024.
+Author Marianne Williamson and anti-vaccine advocate Robert Kennedy Jr., both long-shot candidates, are also seeking the Democratic nomination.
 Here is The Post’s ranking of the top 10 Democratic presidential candidates for 2024.